Faztudo-Machava/bin2decimal/README.md

 # bin2decimal
-A simple javascript project that make notes registration.
+A simple Vanilla JavaScript project that convert binary numbers to decimal numbers.